-Lease to Own (LTO) digital assets — no full capital required, yours from day one.
+Lease to Own (LTO) digital assets: no full capital required, yours from day one.

 THE DEFINITION

 Termination occurs when missed installments and accumulated penalties reach the equivalent of two full installments.
-This is a purely payment-performance threshold — it has nothing to do with asset price, market conditions, or platform decisions.
-When this threshold is reached, the contract enters Termination — a structured settlement process that closes the obligation and returns any surplus to you.
+This is a purely payment-performance threshold and it has nothing to do with asset price, market conditions, or platform decisions.

-TERMINATION TRIGGER: Total overdue exposure = 2 full installments This includes: → Missed installments → Accumulated daily penalties (10% per day) EXAMPLES: No payment at all: → Day 1: penalties begin (10%/day) → Day 11: total exposure = ~2 installments → Termination initiates Partial penalty payments: → User pays some penalties, reducing exposure → Threshold moves further away → Day 9 of penalties paid on day 9: resets the clock — 9 more days available → Even paying 1 day's penalty reduces exposure and delays threshold KEY PRINCIPLE: As long as total overdue exposure (missed installments + unpaid penalties) stays below 2 full installments — Termination does not initiate.
+TERMINATION TRIGGER: Total overdue exposure = 2 full installments This includes: → Missed installments → Accumulated daily penalties (10% per day) EXAMPLES: No payment at all: → Day 1: penalties begin (10%/day) → Day 11: total exposure = ~2 installments → Termination initiates Partial penalty payments: → User pays some penalties, reducing exposure → Threshold moves further away → Day 9 of penalties paid on day 9: resets the clock, 9 more days available → Even paying 1 day's penalty reduces exposure and delays threshold KEY PRINCIPLE: As long as total overdue exposure (missed installments + unpaid penalties) stays below 2 full installments, Termination does not initiate.

 Penalties begin from the first day of missed payment.
 No grace period applies.
 Any penalty payment reduces total exposure and delays Termination threshold.

-TERMINATION IS TRIGGERED BY PAYMENT PERFORMANCE — NEVER BY MARKET CONDITIONS.
+TERMINATION IS TRIGGERED BY PAYMENT PERFORMANCE, NEVER BY MARKET CONDITIONS.

 HOW IT WORKS

-When a contract enters Termination, BitLease executes a defined settlement process — designed to clear the outstanding obligation and return any remaining value to you.
-Every step is governed by your LTO contract terms.
-Nothing is discretionary.
+When a contract enters Termination, BitLease executes a defined settlement process designed to clear the outstanding obligation and return any remaining value to you.
+Every step is governed by your LTO contract terms; nothing is discretionary.

-From the proceeds of the asset sale, the following are settled in order: outstanding installments, accrued penalties, any remaining financed amount.
+From the proceeds of the asset sale, the following are settled in order: outstanding installments, accrued penalties, and any remaining financed amount.

-If the asset's sale proceeds exceed the total outstanding obligations — the difference is yours.
+If the asset's sale proceeds exceed the total outstanding obligations, the difference is yours.
 BitLease calculates this immediately upon settlement.

 EVERY STEP IS DEFINED IN YOUR CONTRACT BEFORE YOU SIGN.
 NOTHING IS DECIDED AFTER THE FACT.